 - The Aldrich Project

 Students enrolled in the Aldrich Project Practicum are trained to deliver the evidence-based program, SecondStep, designed to motivate children, adolescents, and young adults to engage in healthy behaviors and reduce risky behaviors.
 SecondStep includes lessons on anti-bullying, assertive communication, and the prevention of substance use.
 Students primarily work in elementary and middle schools alongside an interdisciplinary team, including graduate students from the School of Nursing and the School of Social Work.
-Please note, the Aldrich Project placement requires practicum students to participate ALL DAY on Wednesdays, so you should arrange your schedule around this requirement.
+Please note, the Aldrich Project placement requires practicum students to participate ALL DAY ON TUESDAYS, so you should arrange your schedule around this requirement (AKA, you should schedule an in person class on Tuesdays if you anticipate participate in the Aldrich Project).
 Students must also provide their own reliable transportation to and from their school placements each week.
+However, students often carpool and are reimbursed for transportation to reduce the barrier of this requirement.

 Qualifications and work requirements